VulnTool

 “I don’t like the solution view.
 I want to view the highest CVSS & which hosts the vuln affects.
 I don’t see the information I need here.”

-Active Vulns too Broad
+Active Vulns Table too Broad

 The active vulns view has too many statuses that don’t reflect the true lifecycle of a vuln.